Appdynamics/process-monitoring-extension/README.md

         alias: "Running Instances"
    ```
 ## Metrics
 1. Running Instances: Count of the matched processes that are identified by regex.
-2. CPU%, Memory%, Resident Set Size: Reported only if Running Instances metric value is ONE
+The following metrics are reported only if this metric value is ONE.
+2. CPU%
+3. Resident Set Size
+4. Memory% (Not reported for Windows)

 ## Configuring additional Metrics
 Additional metrics can be configured in unix like systems by adding them to the respective commands in config.yml.
 For example if Virtual Memory Size of a Linux process is needed, the linux command can be modified to the following